GandhiCloudLab/ibm-api-connect/02-install-in-aks/readme.md

 kubectl apply -f apigateway_cr.yaml -n apiconnect
 ```

-2. Verify that the management subsystem is fully installed:
+2. Verify that the management subsystem is fully installed by running this command.

 ```
 kubectl get GatewayCluster -n apiconnect